1,000+ Opportunities

 This listing may be outdated.
 Verify details at the official source before applying.

 Find similar grantsCommunity Fund Grant Guidelines is sponsored by Community Foundation of Southern Wisconsin.
-Provides grants to 501(c)(3) organizations for projects benefiting local communities in southern Wisconsin.
+Provides grants to 501(c)(3) nonprofit organizations for projects or programs that benefit communities within specific school district boundaries.

 Get alerted about grants like this